Golem-Base/golembase-op-geth/golem-base/README.md

 The API methods are accessible through the following JSON-RPC endpoints:

 - `golembase_getStorageValue`: Retrieves payload data for a given hash key
-- `golembase_getEntityMetaData`: Retrieves the complete entity data including payload, TTL, and annotations for a given hash key
+- `golembase_getEntityMetaData`: Retrieves the complete entity data including payload, BTL, and annotations for a given hash key
 - `golembase_getEntitiesToExpireAtBlock`: Returns entities scheduled to expire at a specific block
 - `golembase_getEntitiesForStringAnnotationValue`: Finds entities with matching string annotations
 - `golembase_getEntitiesForNumericAnnotationValue`: Finds entities with matching numeric annotations